QuantumRevenant/PixelsInTheSpace/README.md

 ## Description 📄

-A simple Shoot em up, written in C# with Unity.
+A simple Shoot em up, developed in C# with Unity.

 ## Table of Contents 📜